Creating Enduring Memories for Our Children

 Sun, Fun & Water Safety: How to Prepare, Part 1

 As summertime draws near, water becomes the center of so much fun!
 Whether your family enjoys spending time at the beach, a nearby creek, or a swimming pool in the backyard, it's a good idea to review water safety with your children at this time.
 The number of drowning deaths is seven or eight times more than the amount of fire deaths.
 There are an average of 10 drowning deaths each day, or 3500 to 4000 deaths annually.
-For kids ages 1-4, drowning is the leading unintentional inj …
+For kids ages 1-4, drowning is the leading unintentional injury-relate …

 read more